-Shares of closed-end investment companies, including business development companies, frequently trade at a discount to their net asset value.
+Taxation We have elected to be treated as a RIC under the Internal Revenue Code of 1986, as amended, or frequently trade at a discount to their net asset value.
 The risk that our shares may trade at a discount to our net asset value is separate and distinct from the risk that our net asset value per share may decline.
 We cannot predict whether our shares will trade above, at or below net asset value.
 See "Risk Factors" and "Sales of Common Stock Below Net Asset Value" in the accompanying prospectus.